Choosing a Dog Breed Guide – Best Type of Dog for You!

 - Large dogs tend to live longer than small dogs, which gives you more years with your dog.

-- These dogs are usually non-shedding, which is great for people that get annoyed with finding loose hair and fur everywhere.
+- These dogs are usually non-shedding, which is excellent for people that get annoyed with finding loose hair and fur everywhere.

 Large dogs also have their faults, now we can discuss some of the cons of owning a large dog:

 - Large dogs eat a lot.
-You're going to be buying food constantly and will end up paying a lot of money for them.
+You're going to be buying food regularly and will end up paying a lot of money for them.

 - Large dogs tend to pass gas.
 Seriously, all dogs do this, but when big dogs do this, it seems to be about ten times worse.